smyrgeorge/log4k/README.md

     // Nested Span.
     trace.span("test-2", this) {
         event(name = "event-3", tags = mapOf("key" to "value"))
-        log.info(this@span, "this is a test with span") // The log will contain the span id.
+        log.info(this, "this is a test with span") // The log will contain the span id.
     }
     // Automatically closes at the end of te scope.
 }